 Travel trailers generally do a good job of being smooth and easy to tow, but fifth-wheels are more stable in general.
 There’s less chance of the RV experiencing trailer sway and the overall design of the fifth-wheel makes it more aerodynamic than many travel trailers.

 The reason for this is the way fifth-wheel hitch and the way weight is distributed.
-The hitch better displaces the weight of the trailer and it’s a more secure anchoring point to the tow vehicle.
+The trailer hitch for RV better displaces the weight of the trailer and it’s a more secure anchoring point to the tow vehicle.
 While a fifth-wheel hitch may seem more intimidating at first, you’ll often find it tows better once you get used to it than a comparable travel trailer.

 4. You Can Leave It at The Campground